pandurangbabar/magento2-notes/blogs/add-custom-js-and-css/Pmb_CustomJsCss/README.md

 ## Add js and css on specfic page
 ## Add js and css on all pages

+## About me ##
-Please feel free to contact me if you need Magento development help.
+I am a Magento 2 developer with 10+ years of experience.
+Please feel free to contact me, if you need Magento 2 development help.

-Email : pandurangmbabar5@gmail.com
+* Email - pandurangmbabar5@gamil.com
+* Skype - live:pandurang.babar